 We had the chance to speak with them ahead of their Miami gig at Bardot on November 5th.

-Electronic Groove: Hey guys, pleasure to be interviewing you – we have followed you for a long time.
-You’re originally from Iceland and have been going strong for more than a two decades.
+Electronic Groove: Hey guys, a pleasure to be interviewing you – we have followed you for a long time.
+You’re originally from Iceland and have been going strong for more than two decades.
 How does the scene compare back then to what it is now?
 Can you let us know some highlights of your career so far?

 GusGus: Back in the days when GusGus was born, 1995 to be exact, it was following an era of many vibrant and fundamental changes within electronic music.
-After the birth of house in the states, the partyanimals in Britain and the techno minds in Germany took over and defined a new platform for music.
-Anything was possible and we were inspired by that feel.
-Today everything is much more sophisticated and retrominded.
+After the birth of house in the states, the party animals in Britain and the techno minds in Germany took over and defined a new platform for music.
+Anything was possible and we were inspired by that feeling.
+Today everything is much more sophisticated and retro-minded.
 There is no special scene we relate to though there are new artists we highly respect.
 So we need to create our own scene that is basically a mixture of late 70’s and 1993 ambient breaks stuff, infused with new sound possibilities and the trademark GusGus groove.